TheWhiteSasquatch/Pickles/README.md

 - When streams fail to load, click the provided link to open in a new tab
 - This is normal behavior - the website is protecting itself from security risks

+**Chat width not adjusting?**
+- Chat width control helps hide pinned messages on narrow chat panels
+- If chat doesn't resize, the website may have additional CSS restrictions
+- Try refreshing the page or switching to a different website

 ### Browser Compatibility
 - ✅ Chrome 80+
 - ✅ Firefox 75+